 Create a Joint Budget

-Try budgeting as a couple, not two separate budgets for you as individuals.
-As a couple, create and follow a budget.
+Try budgeting as a couple rather than having two separate budgets.
+Once you have a basic spending and saving plan in place, do your best to stick to it — and be honest when you don’t.
 A household budget is unlikely to do its job if members of the household overspend or hide information.
 If spouses can start working together toward a common goal, trust can be established or, after an instance of financial infidelity, rebuilt.

 Recommended: Is a Joint Account Right for You?